 Patients must have a selection system when browsing for an online therapist to protect their privacy, their mental health, and their finances.

-When you choose an online therapist, you must have a basic knowledge about what you need and how to get the right professional to help you.
+When you choose an online psychotherapist, you must have a basic knowledge about what you need and how to get the right professional to help you.

 - Know What Problem You Are Addressing.